Crested Butte Mountain Resort: History

 In 1991, a T-Bar was constructed by Doppelmayr.
 Called the High Lift, the new T-Bar provided access to the Headwall chutes above Paradise Bowl, and also opened additional expert terrain on the upper part of the mountain.

-In 1992, Crested Butte entered the high speed lift market, with Poma replacing the Silver Queen bubble double with a high speed quad.
+In 1992, Crested Butte entered the high-speed lift market, with Poma replacing the Silver Queen bubble double with a high-speed quad.
 The quad services the same terrain as the old lift, but is aligned slightly differently so as to provide better access to the High Lift.
 It also provides access to terrain on all other parts of the mountain as well.
-Two years later, the Paradise double was replaced with another high speed quad.
-In 1997, the Keystone triple was replaced with a high speed quad, and the original triple was used to upgrade East River.
+Two years later, the Paradise double was replaced with another high-speed quad.
+In 1997, the Keystone triple was replaced with a high-speed quad, and the original triple was used to upgrade East River.

 In 2004, Crested Butte was acquired by Triple Peaks, LLC.
 The Keystone Express lift was renamed the Red Lady Express, while the North Face platter was replaced with a t-bar.
 A fixed-grip quad, Prospect, was also constructed in the Painter Boy area to open up new terrain in the area east of Gold Link and provide ski-in-ski-out access.
 In 2005, another fixed-grip quad, West Wall, replaced the T-bar on Buckley.
-In 2006, a high speed quad replaced the East River triple chairlift.
+In 2006, a high-speed quad replaced the East River triple chairlift.

 In 2008, CNL Lifestyle Properties acquired the resorts owned by Triple Peaks.
 Triple Peaks continued to operate them under a lease.
 In 2016, CNL sold the Triple Peaks-operated properties to Och-Ziff Capital Management.

 On June 4, 2018, Vail Resorts announced plans to acquire Crested Butte Mountain Resort.

-In 2019, the Teocalli lift was replaced with a fixed grip quad constructed by Skytrac, and realigned to end nearer to the top of the Red Lady Express.

-In 2021, the resort's last double chairlift, Peachtree, was replaced with a triple chairlift constructed by Skytrac.